 If you are thinking something else than Asian flavors, I've also tried Jamaican curry powder before and that ends up super tasty also.

-How to make Paleo Coconut Curry Chicken?
+How to Cook Coconut Chicken Curry with Potatoes

 - 1 lb boneless skinless chicken thighs, cut into 1-inch pieces